stripe/stripe-dotnet/readme.md

 	var myTransfer = new StripeTransferCreateOptions();
 	myTransfer.AmountInCents = 100;
 	myTransfer.Currency = "usd";
-	myTransfer.Recipient = "*recipientId*";         // can also be "self" if you want to send to your own account myTransfer.Description = "Sales Week #42";      // optional myTransfer.StatementDescriptor = "Commissions"; // optional
+	myTransfer.Recipient = "*recipientId*";          // can also be "self" if you want to send to your own account myTransfer.Description = "Sales Week #42";       // optional myTransfer.StatementDescription = "Commissions"; // optional

 	var transferService = new StripeTransferService();
 	StripeTransfer stripeTransfer = transferService.Create(myTransfer);